KrauseFx/user.activity/README.md

 However I recently noticed a gap of how websites can determine the activity of the user based on the acceleration and gyro sensor built into modern smartphones, including the iPhone and Android phones.

-Using that data, web apps can determine if the user is using their phone while
+Using that data, any website can determine if the user is using their phone while

 - sitting
 - standing